Saturday, March 30, 2019

 Friday, March 22, 2019

-MODULE 11: Living in the Age of AI
+Week 6, Day 2: Living in the Age of AI

 This is an excellent documentary by one of the most important shows on television, Frontline on PBS.
 Ever week, the show presents top-notch, well-documented investigations of issues ripped from the headlines.
 MPE majors will appreciate the distinct challenge of writing, filming and editing an hourlong program in a matter of weeks to respond to current events.